Maxident: Background and recording

 Stray Kids revealed in the video "Step Out 2022", uploaded on January 1, 2022, that they would release two albums in 2022 (excluding Japanese-language releases).
 The first album was the extended play Oddinary, issued on March 18.
-It earned Stray Kids their first appearance and first number-one album on the United States Billboard 200 album chart with 103,000 copies sold, the biggest week sales in the country in 2022 at the time; it also made the band the third Korean act to top the same chart, after BTS and SuperM.
+It earned Stray Kids their first appearance and first number-one album on the United States Billboard 200 album chart with 103,000 copies sold, the biggest weekly sales in the country in 2022 at the time; it also made the band the third Korean act to top the same chart, after BTS and SuperM.
 From April to July, Stray Kids embarked on their Maniac World Tour in South Korea, Japan, and the United States.
 While touring, the group released their second Japanese-language EP Circus on June 22.
-They followed this with the Mixtape Project single "Mixtape: Time Out", released on August 1, commemorating the fourth anniversary of the announcement of the fan club's name, "Stay".
+They followed this with the Mixtape Project single "Mixtape: Time Out" on August 1, commemorating the fourth anniversary of the announcement of the fan club's name, "Stay".

-The group's second album of 2022, titled Maxident, was announced through a trailer on September 6 and scheduled its release on October 7.
-The EP's title, Maxident, is a portmanteau of "max" or "maximum" and "accident" or "incident", likening the emotions and feelings of love to a massive, unexpected event.
+The group's second album of 2022, titled Maxident, was announced through a trailer on September 6 and scheduled for release on October 7.
+The EP's title is a portmanteau of "max" or "maximum" and "accident" or "incident", likening the emotions and feelings of love to a massive, unexpected event.
 In a Tumblr interview, Stray Kids members stated that the songs from Maxident mostly were inspired by and written during their 2022 tour.
 Bang Chan revealed in their EP's documentary video, Intro "Maxident", that "Give Me Your TMI" was written between 2019 and 2020.
 In a Paper interview, 3Racha stated that the band wrote "3Racha" remotely during their quarantine in March 2022, after most members tested positive for COVID-19 during the promotion of Oddinary.

 Music and lyrics

 Maxident consists of eight tracks, running for twenty-six minutes and forty seconds.
 Despite "powerful-energy" previous releases, the EP marked the first time Stray Kids used "love" as the main theme of their work, conveying the feeling and relationships with other people and one's self.
 3Racha—an in-house production team of Stray Kids members Bang Chan, Changbin, and Han—wrote and produced most songs on the EP alongside Tak and 1Take of Newtype, Kim Park Chella, Hong Ji-sang, Earattack, Chan's, Darm, and Versachoi (with whom the group has worked previously), as well as with Raphael of Producing Lab and Daviid and Yosia of 3scape for the first time.
-Besides 3Racha, the other members also participated in writing tracks: Hyunjin, Felix and Lee Know for "Taste"; and Seungmin and I.N for "Can't Stop" with Hong.
+Besides 3Racha, the other members also participated in writing tracks: Hyunjin, Felix, and Lee Know for "Taste"; and Seungmin and I.N for "Can't Stop" with Hong.